cisagov/Malcolm/docs/contributing-github-runners.md

 The script can also be run non-interactively by specifying the option number on the command line (e.g., `./scripts/github_image_helper.sh 4`).

-In addition to requiring Docker, some of the options above also require the [xorriso](https://www.gnu.org/software/xorriso/) and [squashfs-tools](https://github.com/plougher/squashfs-tools) packages to extract from the ISO 9660 image file embedded in the Malcolm installer ISO wrapper container image.
+In addition to requiring Docker or Podman, some of the options above also require the [xorriso](https://www.gnu.org/software/xorriso/) and [squashfs-tools](https://github.com/plougher/squashfs-tools) packages to extract from the ISO 9660 image file embedded in the Malcolm installer ISO wrapper container image.
 Consult your distribution's documentation for how to install these tools (something like `sudo apt-get -y install xorriso squashfs-tools` should work on distributions that use the apt package manager).

 ### Example